grandmaster-nf/cayman/docs/class.md

 ### Striker - Code of the Missile
 Could be very good for some GMs this season when you need a burst damage super.
 Paired with the new exotic chest piece that buffs Thundercrash, the super can compete with Shadowshot and Chaos Reach; and should work for bosses that need to be burst down asap and don’t have immune phases, like the Warden servitor.

 Arc grenades with the Surge Detonator mod from seasonal artifact pairs well for stunning overload champs.
-Volatile Conduction mod that boosts super damage when low on health is also viable, bit it is situational and high risk, so only recommended for experienced players.
+Volatile Conduction mod that boosts super damage when low on health is also viable, but it is situational and high risk, so only recommended for experienced players.

 **Exotic armor** - Cuirass of the Falling Star (only available from Legendary lost sectors).
 Spec for intellect and discipline.

-Solar titans have little place in GMs, where certain add-clear sunspot builds can work but it’s not worth running when there is a really good option like Code of the Commander.
+Solar titans have little place in GMs.
+Certain add-clear sunspot builds can work but they're not worth running when there is a really good option like Code of the Commander.
 Behemoth titan offers no value as a titan subclass for endgame pve.

 {:refdef: style="text-align: center;"}
 ## WARLOCK: